12 Sights in Memmingen, Germany (with Map and Images)

 St. Agatha

-On this page you will find a list of monuments in the Swabian city of Memmingen.
-This table is a partial list of the list of monuments in Bavaria.
-It is based on the Bavarian List of Monuments, which was first drawn up on the basis of the Bavarian Monument Protection Act of 1 October 1973 and has since been maintained by the Bavarian State Office for the Preservation of Monuments.
-The following information does not replace the legally binding information provided by the monument protection authority.
+This page lists the monuments in the Swabian city of Memmingen.
+This table is a partial list of the List of monuments in Bavaria.
+The basis is the Bavarian List of Monuments, which was first compiled on the basis of the Bavarian Monument Protection Act of 1 October 1973 and has since been managed by the Bavarian State Office for the Preservation of Monuments.
+The following information does not replace the legally binding information of the monument protection authority.

 Wikipedia: Liste_der_Baudenkmäler_in_Memmingen (DE), Url